rdubois-crypto/FreshCryptoLib/README.md

 ### Directory sage:

 * FCL_ecdsa_precompute.sage : precompute bytecode contract to speed up ecdsa verification for a given key.
+* FCL_ecdaa : sage reference for a blockchain implementation of ECDAA
 * FCL_pairings : sage implementation of curve and pairing computation over BN254 (aka altbn128) and BLS12381 using INRIA sources.